kyma-project/community/capabilities/application-connectivity.md

 * Orchestration

-    * The orchestration functionality allows automatic binding between Kyma runtime and application registered by the customer.
+    * The orchestration functionality allows for an automatic binding between the Kyma runtime and the application registered by the customer.
-    * The orchestration is tightly coupled with the API registry and discovery.
+    * The orchestration is tightly coupled with the API registry and service discovery.
     *It's built the trusted relationship between all connected applications.

 * Events integration
     * The event integration functionality provides required middleware for delivery of the business events to Kyma.
-    * The support for the delivery guarantee, monitoring, and tracing is added.
+    * The support for delivery guarantee, monitoring, and tracing is added.

 * Access to the registered APIs
     * The access to API exposed by a connected application is provided, and all requests are proxied by the delivered proxy service.